MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

 ---
     title: Setting up Tax Collected at Source, as per the provisions of the Income Tax Act, 1961
-    description: Specifies Basic Setups required, as per the provisions of the Income Tax Act, 1961
+    description: Specifies the basic setups required, as per the provisions of the Income Tax Act, 1961.

     author: v-debapd